est31/podiff-review/Readme.md

 A tool to review `gettext` po language file commits, written in rust.

-Podiff-review is a small program that helps one checking translation changes vandalism, using the Microsoft Translator API to give you translations to give you a general overview.
+Podiff-review is a small program that helps one to check git-based translation changes for vandalism, using the Microsoft Translator API.

 *Note: this is my first non-hello-world program in rust, so don't look at the source :).*